 Acne Remedies Throughout History

 Have you ever seen a classic portrait of someone with acne?
 Why is it that paintings from 300 plus years ago exclude those troublesome bumps?
-Did our ancestors know something about skin care that we don’t know?
+Did our ancestors know something about acne treatment that we don’t know?
 Did painters look past these blemishes and use the first form of picture editing?
 Here are some acne home remedies that have been known throughout history.

 Sulfur and The Egyptians